amankapoor/wordpress-css-optimization/README.md

 ### Google PageSpeed score is outdated

 For the open web to have a chance of survival in a mobile era it needs to compete with and win from native mobile apps.
 Google is dependent on the open web for it's advertising revenue.
 Google therefor seeks a way to secure the open web and the main objective is to rapidly enhance the quality of the open web to meet the standards of native mobile apps.
+Google has called it [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/).

 For SEO it is therefor simple: websites will need to meet the standards set by the [Google Lighthouse Test](https://developers.google.com/web/tools/lighthouse/) (or Google's future new tests).
 A website with perfect scores will be preferred in search over low performance websites.
 The officially announced [Google Speed Update](https://searchengineland.com/google-speed-update-page-speed-will-become-ranking-factor-mobile-search-289904) (July 2018) shows that Google is going as far as it can to drive people to enhance the quality to ultra high levels, to meet the quality of, and hopefully beat native mobile apps.